jobayer977/javascript-interview-questions/docs/08 String/what-is-the-difference-between-staring-startwith-and-starting-endwith-methods/index.md

 ---
 title: What is the difference between staring startWith and starting endWith methods?
 ---
-## What is the difference between staring startWith and starting endWith methods?

 startWith method checks if the string starts with the given string. and `endWith()` method checks if the string ends with the given string.